>

 Francy Devine sang The Recruited Collier on his 2014 album My Father Told Me.
 He noted:

 I first discovered this song in A.L.
 Lloyd’s Come All Ye Bold Miners (Lawrence & Wishart, London, 1978).
-Eugene McEldowney’s version is the one that moved me to attempt the song myself and feint echoes of his accent are here.
+Eugene McEldowney’s version is the one that moved me to attempt the song myself and faint echoes of his accent are here.
 The hum started as unconscious tribute to the late Jimmy Smyth of Ruan, Clare’s mighty hurler and fabulous singer, particularly of heroic GAA ballads.
 Jimmy was a good friend and regularly graced our house with his stories, songs and charm.

 Andy Turner sang The Recruited Collier as the 15 November 2015 entry of his project A Folk Song a Week.